AdaYuanChen/Supycap/README.md

    The method for ESR analysis.
 Specify the cycle of the charge/discharge curve and the second derivative to be plotted on the same axes.If <code>Cycle_check = False</code>, the user will be prompted to select a cycle on the CD curve to view as the reference for adjusting the cut off point.

-2. <b>setting : <i>float, optional</i></b><br>
-   In this case, setting should be the cut off second derivative.If <code>setting = False</code>, the user will be prompted to input the desired cut off derivative manually.
-For more details please refer to the example.

 #### Returns
 1. A plot of charge discharge curve and the corresponding second derivative <br>
 2. :class:`.Supercap`, optional